keymanapp/keyman/developer/src/README.md

 Unsupported utility decompiles a Keyman .kmx keyboard.
 It will produce a .kmn source file and optionally a .ico or .bmp image. see kmdecomp/kmdecomp.md for details.

+## src/kmdbrowserhost - kmdbrowserhost.exe

+Hosts Chromium components for Keyman Developer; similar to kmbrowserhost.exe in Keyman for Windows.

 ## src/kmc